December saw a historic milestone achieved for Brexiteers – as Boris Johnson's Brexit Bill received backing by a huge majority in Westminster.

 Boris Johnson's Withdrawal Agreement

-Following this, a "transition period" (which will continue until December 2020) will follow where despite the UK having left the EU, a number of things will stay the same until new rules are laid down.
+From today on, a "transition period" (which will continue until December 2020) will follow where despite the UK having left the EU, a number of things will stay the same until new rules are laid down.

 The purpose of the period is to enable a new wave of UK-EU negotiations to take place.
 Both parties have already outlined their broad aspirations, in a lengthy 27-page document known as the political declaration.